 It’s been a long cold winter in these parts.
 I think we can all agree on that, right?!

 I am so happy to see the arrival of Ataulfo mangoes at the local markets.
 I know Jamaica (and I assume many other parts of the world) is coming into its full-blown mango season and for now I can only taste those beautiful heirloom varieties in my dreams.
-Ataulfo mangoes are much more flavorful than the super market staple variety you find there year round, and I highly suggest using them in this recipe if you can find them.
-This bright tangy dressing over a big fresh salad is just thing to bid farewell to winter and say hello to spring.
+Ataulfo mangoes are much more flavorful than the supermarket staple variety you find there year-round, and I highly suggest using them in this recipe if you can find them.
+This bright tangy dressing over a big fresh salad is just a thing to bid farewell to winter and say hello to spring.

 - juice from 1/2 of a lemon